Podcasts like Stuff You Missed in History Class

 Website Apple Spotify

-Visiting the Presidents will take listeners through the birthplaces, homes, gravesites, libraries, and other historical sites associated with the Presidents of the United States.
-We will also be exploring the childhoods, lives, loves, careers, and deaths of these presidents through the sites that were touched by them.MORE Host Joe Faykosh
+Visiting the Presidents takes listeners through the birthplaces, homes, gravesites, libraries, and other historical sites associated with the Presidents of the United States.
+Join Dr. Joe Faykosh as we explore the childhoods, lives, loves, careers, and deaths of these presidents through the sites that were touched by them.MORE Host Joe Faykosh

 Producer/Network Joe Faykosh